iconify/iconify-figma/README.md

 The first build plugin using `npm run build`, then open Figma, in menu select Plugins -> Development -> New Plugin.
 Click "Link existing plugin", navigate to manifest.json

-Build modes:

--   `npm run build` - build production code.
-The output is stored in "dist".
--   `npm run dev` - build development code.
-The output is stored in "dist".
-Change debug stuff in ui/plugin-ui.js (see conditional statements that check process.env.SEARCH_DEV).
--   `npm run watch` - same as "dev", but also watches files for changes and automatically rebuilds files.
--   `npm run start` - debug UI without Figma.
-Creates web server on http://localhost:8080/ and shows UI.
-Change UI configuration in ui/dev-ui.js
--   `npm run test` - test Icon Finder core.

-# Custom builds

-To create custom build you need to change plug-in hash and name in manifest.json.
-This is enough for Figma to treat plug-in as a separate plug-in, so it won't share configuration with Iconify plug-in.

-This plug-in can be limited to one collection, making it easy to create custom plug-ins for collections.
-To set collection, add parameter "prefix" in ui/plugin-ui.js and ui/dev-ui.js.
-Code is already there, you only need to uncomment it and set to correct values.

-You can disable any menu sections that you do not need in `ui/src/components/header/navigation.jsx`.
-Just comment out what you do not need.
-In the "About/GitHub" menu please keep information about Iconify project and author.
-You can add your information about your icon set as well.

 # License

 Iconify Icon Finder is dual-licensed under Apache 2.0 and GPL 2.0 license.
 You may select, at your option, one of the above-listed licenses.